 J.D.
 WMU-Cooley Law School 1991

-Professor Buttrey joined WMU-Cooley's full-time faculty after having served as a Legal Methods instructor, a research and writing grading assistant, and visiting professor.
-Her legal work experience includes having served as a research attorney for a circuit court judge in Livingston County, Mich., and doing appellate work.
-As a WMU-Cooley student, Professor Buttrey won seven American Jurisprudence Awards and Certificates of Merit.
-She was also a member of the WMU-Cooley Law Review, where she served as a managing associate.
+My legal work experience includes having served as a research attorney for a circuit court judge in Livingston County, Michigan, and doing appellate work.
+As a WMU-Cooley student, I won seven American Jurisprudence Awards and Certificates of Merit.
+I was also a member of the WMU-Cooley Law Review, where I served as a managing associate.

-Professor Buttrey is a member of the WMU-Cooley Legal Authors Society.
-She was the faculty adviser for the former Michigan Opinion Notes, and is the program director for Introduction to Law I and II.
-She is a faculty specialist with the Academic Resource Center at WMU-Cooley.
+I am a member of the WMU-Cooley Legal Authors Society, served as the faculty adviser for the former Michigan Opinion Notes, and am the program director for Introduction to Law I and II.
+I am also a faculty specialist with the Academic Resource Center at WMU-Cooley.

 Articles (Law Reviews and Law Journals)

 - Jeanette Buttrey, Michigan's Rape-Shield Statute and the Admissibility of Evidence That a Child Complainant Has Been Previously Molested, 15 T.M.
 Cooley L. Rev. 391 (1998).

 - Jeanette Scharrer, Comment, Covert Electronic Surveillance of Public Rest Rooms: Privacy in the Common Area?, 6 T.M.
 Cooley L. Rev. 495 (1989).